pmsosa/duckhunt/README.md

 - Step 4.
 Run the program.
 You are now protected from RubberDuckies!

 <h3>Current Features</h3>
-- Basic Ducky Protection: If a rubber ducky is detected, all keystrokes deemed to be from the ducky will be ignored.
+- **Basic Ducky Protection:** If a rubber ducky is detected, all keystrokes deemed to be from the ducky will be ignored.
-- Password Protection : If enabled, once a rubber ducky attack is detected, any and all future keystrokes will be ignored until a (specified) password is entered.
+- **Password Protection:** If enabled, once a rubber ducky attack is detected, any and all future keystrokes will be ignored until a (specified) password is entered.

 <h3>TODO</h3>
 - More monitoring features: